Paediatric chiropractor Williamstown

 Colic & unsettled babies

-Colic affects up to 20% of babies, with inconsolable crying, usually in the evenings, in an otherwise healthy infant.
-While the exact cause isn’t fully understood, many parents report improvement after gentle chiropractic care.
+Colic affects up to 1 in 5 Australian babies – inconsolable crying, usually in the evenings, in an otherwise healthy infant.
+While the exact cause isn’t fully understood, many parents report improvement after gentle chiropractic care targeting musculoskeletal tension and nervous system regulation.

-Our approach focuses on releasing tension in the neck and spine (often from positioning in the womb or birth), supporting nervous system regulation, and working collaboratively with your GP or paediatrician.
+Our approach focuses on releasing tension in the neck and spine (often from positioning in the womb or during birth), supporting nervous system function, and working collaboratively with your GP, paediatrician, or maternal child health nurse.

 What to expect: Most families see changes within 3-6 sessions.
 We work alongside your existing healthcare team, not as a replacement.